Islamham/Islamham/README.md

 🎓 Currently I am studying `Computer Engineering` at UBC

-💼 I am working at Optum
+💼 I am working at Optum as a `Software Engineer in Test`

 💻 I've gained skills in: